XJDHDR/xjdhdr-random-code/Game_related_files/My Modifications/The Elder Scrolls 5; Skyrim Special Edition/Mark Books as Read (All supported languages) - Loose files -22439-1-2-0/Docs/Mark Books as Read_readme.txt

 Known Issues or Bugs
 ====================
+- Do not save your game immeditately after reading a book.
+Otherwise, bad things can happen.
+Just wait 2 or 3 seconds first.
 - In the following rare circumstances, a book on the ground might not be marked when you read them.
 The three possible solutions if this happens is to: 1.
 Pick up the book then read it from your inventory.
 2. Leave the area containing the book then re-enter it.
 3. Open the console and type "StopQuest XjMbarBookAliasQuest" then "StartQuest XjMbarBookAliasQuest"
 	- An NPC drops a book on the ground.
 	- A script spawns a book on the ground.